 This omnichannel approach offers the means to engage prospects, customers, and partners wherever they stand.
 By empowering businesses to seamlessly create, manage and share content cross-channel, this approach can better support today’s complex customer journeys.

-Consumers are making use of more devices and channels than ever before, and brands have to meet them there to provide quality omnichannel customer experiences.
+Consumers are making use of more devices and channels than ever before, and brands have to meet them there to provide quality omnichannel experiences.
 Going headless, whether that’s through a pure headless CMS or a decoupled CMS, is the simplest way to achieve that.